Long Hair FUE: Two Meanings, One Powerful Solution

 The simple answer: yes

-- Hair grafts are placed to match direction, angle, and blending
+• Follicles are placed to match direction, angle, and blending for natural results

 Early shedding can be normal after hair transplantation.
-Your new growth emerges gradually over months as follicles cycle back into anagen.
-Ask your team about expected side effects and the typical recovery pattern.
+New growth returns gradually over months as follicles cycle back into anagen.
+Ask your team what to expect during the first weeks of the recovery period.

 Timeline: What to Expect

-- Months 9–12: mature results—hair can be worn longer and styled freely
+• Months 9–12: mature result; hair can be worn longer and styled freely (your final outcome)

-The discretion advantage is most valuable early—especially for patients who want to look “normal” while healing.
+The discretion advantage is most valuable early—especially if you want to minimize visible signs of surgery while healing.

 Best Candidates